Edge Computing

 | Scaling | Vertical scaling or complex auto-scaling | Automatic horizontal scaling per-request |

 Authentication is on the critical path of every user interaction.
 A slow login flow or token validation directly impacts user experience and application performance.
-Moving authentication to the edge eliminates the geographic penalty.
+Edge-native deployment reduces avoidable routing overhead, but actual latency still depends on workload shape, storage profile, Cloudflare plan limits, and network path.

 Cloudflare Workers Platform